Intraocular Lenses (IOL) for Cataracts Surgery

-PersonalEYES, a leader in cataract surgery, offers the most advanced techniques and technologies to treat its cataract patients and enhance their quality of life.
+PersonalEYES, a leader in intraocular lenses (IOL) cataract surgery, offers the most advanced techniques and technologies to treat patients and enhance their quality of life.

 “Many conditions affect people as they age, and cataracts are one of the most common,” says Dr Kerrie Meades, Medical Director.
 “Cataract sufferers may find that the ‘clouding’ of the eye’s lens that identifies a cataract interferes with their quality of vision and makes normal activities such as driving a car, reading a newspaper or seeing people’s faces increasingly difficult.”